seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **IACHIMO**
 Yes, I beseech; or I shall short my word
 By lengthening my return.
 From Gallia
-I cross’d the seas on purpose and on promise
+I cross'd the seas on purpose and on promise
 To see your grace.

 **IMOGEN**